1. RESEARCH-BASED INITIATIVES

 Supports efforts to establish comprehensive community mental health systems to offer preventative and treatment services and comprehensive school mental health programs that include:

-Supports the authority of locally elected school boards to determine the school calendar to best meet student needs, including start dates, year-round schools, and other innovations.EDUCATOR QUALITY
+Supports the authority of locally elected school boards to determine the school calendar to best meet student needs, including but not limited to school start dates, year-round schools, and the use of virtual learning opportunities in response to natural disasters, weather or other emergencies.

 Supports adequate resources for research-based programs and strong instructional leadership, including:

-Supports providing school districts with incentives and the flexibility to pay market competitive wages for shortage area positions, especially in the areas required to meet graduation and Iowa content standards.
+Supports providing school districts with incentives and the flexibility to pay market competitive wages for shortage area positions, especially in areas required to meet graduation and Iowa content standards.
+These incentives and flexibility should additionally be used to help diversify Iowa’s teaching profession.

 Supports allowing school districts to voluntarily enroll their employees in the state’s health, dental and life/long-term disability insurance pools.